Historical Hydroelectric Power Station

 Historisches Wasserkraftwerk, 56112 Lahnstein

-Historical hydroelectric power station in Friedrichssegen
+Historical Hydropower Plant in Friedrichssegen